elcolin/ft_irc/README.md

     struct addrinfo **res
     our wanted address list!
-The function will return 0 on success, other on failure, make sure to handle it.
+The function will return 0 on success, other then 0 on failure, make sure to handle it.
 What we get finally:

      struct addrinfo *res;//to store our list